Indo people: Dutch and English in Southeast Asia (17th and 18th century)

-Dutch East Indies (1800 - 1949)
+Dutch East Indies (1800–1949)

 In 1854, over half of the 18,000 Europeans in Java were Eurasians.
 In the 1890s, there were 62,000 civilian 'Europeans' in the Dutch East Indies, most of them Eurasians, making up less than half of one per cent of the population.
 Indo influence on the nature of colonial society waned following World War I and the opening of the Suez Canal, when there was a substantial influx of white Dutch families.

 By 1925, 27.5 percent of all Europeans in Indonesia who married chose either native or mixed-blood spouses, a proportion that remained high until 1940, when it was still 20 percent.
 By 1930, there were more than 240,000 people with European legal status in the colony, still making up less than half of one percent of the population.
 Almost 75% of these Europeans were in fact native Eurasians known as Indo-Europeans.
 The majority of legally acknowledged Dutchmen were bi-lingual Indo Eurasians.
 Eurasian antecedents were no bar to the highest levels of colonial society.
-In 1940, it was estimated that they were 80 per cent of the European population, which at the previous census had numbered 250,000.
+In 1940, it was estimated that they were 80 percent of the European population, which at the previous census had numbered 250,000.

 An Indo movement led by the Indo Europeesch Verbond (Indo European Alliance) voiced the idea of independence from the Netherlands, however only an Indo minority led by Ernest Douwes Dekker and P.F.Dahler joined the indigenous Indonesian independence movement.
 Examples of famous Indo people in the Dutch East Indies include Gerardus Johannes Berenschot.